MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-skype-for-business-online-policies-with-office-365-powershell.md

 This command finds the policy assigned to the user, then finds the capabilities enabled or disabled within that policy.

-To manage Skype for Business Online policies policies with PowerShell, see the following cmdlets for:
+To manage Skype for Business Online policies with PowerShell, see the cmdlets for:

 - [Client policy](https://docs.microsoft.com/previous-versions//mt228132(v=technet.10)#client-policy-cmdlets)
 - [Conferencing policy](https://docs.microsoft.com/previous-versions//mt228132(v=technet.10)#conferencing-policy-cmdlets)